― Ronan, Wednesday, 23 January 2002 01:00 (fifteen years ago) Permalink

 i revisited wonky recently! it rules so much

-― insufficiently familiar with xgau's work to comment intelligently (BradNelson), Monday, 14 September 2015 21:52 (one year ago) Permalink
+― insufficiently familiar with xgau's work to comment intelligently (BradNelson), Monday, 14 September 2015 21:52 (two years ago) Permalink

 Not intended as a damning criticism, it's just what they do.
 Rhythmically I think it is mostly quite simple, and not what i'd call highly syncopated.
 There also isn't much variation in fills and turnarounds for instance.
 Not to say it isn't well done or appropriate.